 A safe and civil environment is needed for students to learn and attain high academic standards and to promote healthy human relationships.
-Bullying, hazing, and harassment, like other violent or disruptive behaviors, are forms of conduct that interfere with students' ability to learn and teachers' ability to educate students in a safe environment.
-The Academy cannot monitor the activities of students at all times and eliminate all incidents of bullying between students, particularly when students are not under the direct supervision of school personnel.
-However, to the extent such conduct affects the educational environment at The Academy and the rights and welfare of its students and is within the control of The Academy in its normal operations, it is The Academy's intent to prevent bullying, hazing, and harassment and to take action to investigate, respond, remediate, and discipline those acts of bullying which have not been successfully prevented.
-The purpose of this policy is to assist The Academy in its goal of preventing and responding to acts of bullying, intimidation, violence, hazing, harassment, and other similar disruptive behavior.
+Bullying, like other violent or disruptive behaviors, is a form of conduct that interferes with students' ability to learn and teachers' ability to educate students in a safe environment.
+While The Academy cannot monitor the activities of all students at all times (particularly when students are not under the direct supervision of school personnel), it is The Academy's intent to take all measures reasonably within its powers to prevent bullying in any form within our community, and to take action to investigate, respond, remediate, and if necessary discipline any acts of bullying we become aware of.
+The purpose of this policy is to assist The Academy in its goal of preventing and effectively responding to acts of bullying in all forms.